-For example, plaintiffs may be filing in New York to avoid unfavorable precedent in Delaware relating to disclosureonly class settlements.
+For example, plaintiffs may be filing in New York to avoid unfavorable precedent in Delaware relating to disclosure-only class settlements.
 In a disclosure-only settlement, the target company provides the shareholders with supplemental disclosures prior to the closing of the transaction and plaintiffs' counsel with a substantial award of attorney's fees to resolve the class claims.
 These class settlements, requiring court approval, were popular until the Delaware Court of Chancery made clear in 2016 that disclosure-only settlements will not be approved absent certain conditions.
-See, e.g., In re Trulia, Inc. Stockholder Litig., 129 A.3d 884, 899-907 (Del.
-Ch.
-2016).
-Although New York courts have also been critical of disclosure-only settlements given that such settlements offer little value to the allegedly injured shareholders, a disclosure-only settlement may still be a viable option in New York.
-See Gordon v.
-Verizon Commc'ns, Inc., 148 A.D.3d 146, 153- 66 (1st Dep't 2017) (reversing denial of final approval of disclosure-only settlement); but see generally City Trading Fund v.
-Nye, 59 Misc.
-3d 477, 489-515 (N.Y.
-Sup.
-Ct.
-2018) (denying motion for final approval of disclosure-only settlement).
+Although New York courts have also been critical of disclosure-only settlements regarding the future employment and directorship of the Company's officers and directors, including who participated in all such communications").